Yellowstone Acquisition Company Announces Transfer of Listing of Common Shares, Units and Warrants to the New York Stock Exchange - ExBulletin

 Yellowstone Acquisition Company Announces Transfer of Listing of Common Shares, Units and Warrants to the New York Stock Exchange

-OMAHA, Neb .– (COMMERCIAL THREAD) – Yellowstone Acquisition Company (NASDAQ: YSAC, YSACU and YSACW) (Yellowstone or the Company) today announced that it is transferring the listing of its common shares, units and warrants from the Nasdaq Capital Market of the Nasdaq Stock Market LLC on the New York Stock Exchange (NYSE).
+OMAHA, Neb., December 23, 2021– (COMMERCIAL THREAD) – Yellowstone Acquisition Company (NASDAQ: YSAC, YSACU and YSACW) (“Yellowstone” or the “Company”) today announced that it is transferring the listing of its common shares, units and warrants of the Nasdaq Capital Market of the Nasdaq Stock Market LLC on the New York Stock Exchange (“NYSE”).
 The Company expects that its common shares, units and warrants will begin trading on the NYSE on Tuesday, January 4, 2022, under its current ticker symbols YSAC, YSACU and YSACW.
 The Company’s common stocks, units and warrants will continue to trade under the same ticker symbols on the Nasdaq Capital Market of Nasdaq Stock Market LLC until the transfer is complete.

 About the Yellowstone Acquisition Company